NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/CaasIntegration/RetrieveMeshFile/README.md

 * Mesh Mailbox Password
 * A Mesh Key in the .pfx format
 * the passphrase for the key
-* url for the integation environment
+* url for the integration environment

 We recommend naming the Mesh Key File as `meshpfx.pfx` and sorting it in to root folder of the function as this will prevent additional changes to have to be made to the project file to copy on build.